jonnyweatherly/aajonusnet/md/QNA/Primal Diet Workshop + Q&A Of June 22, 2013.md

 But you need to realize that attacking your body going to a doctor is just going to make it worse.
 I will teach you how to get it through it and get through it well so when you are repaired you are not worse than you were because your body detoxifying itself is a good thing.
-You don't want to stop it[ you want to help the body detox; you don't want to stop the process.
+You don't want to stop it, you want to help the body detox; you don't want to stop the process.
 The more you stop the process, the more industrial toxins remain in the body and then organs shut down, body parts are impaired and don't function normally then when you get